Personal Color Analysis

 do you drape children?

 Yes!
 I have draped many children over the years, of all ages.
-Children can be surprisingly intuitive about their best colors, often preferring colors that look better on them during the draping process, even when that color goes against their stated preferences.
+Children can be surprisingly intuitive about their best colors, often preferring colors that look better on them during the draping process even when that color goes against their previously-stated preferences.
 However, please consider whether or not your child is actually interested in a PCA, and whether or not they are able to sit patiently during the analysis process.

 do you offer abbreviated sessions for groups?

 I never offer abbreviated sessions, as there is no way to shorten the color analysis process while maintaining accuracy.
+However, I do offer group sessions.
+Please reach out to me to discuss logistics and pricing for groups!

 can i get a pca if i have rosacea/acne/scars/hyperpigmentation/wrinkles?